 Kelly arrived in SE25 on the eve of the 2014/15 Premier League season, making his debut on the opening day defeat to Arsenal at the Emirates Stadium two days later, and made his 100th appearance for the Eagles against Tottenham Hotspur in February 2018.

-However his best moment in red and blue came in February when he netted his first Palace goal against Spurs to take them into the FA Cup quarter-finals and continue the Eagles' march to the final.
+However his best moment in red and blue came in February when he netted his first Palace goal against Spurs to take Palace into the FA Cup quarter-finals and continue their march to the final.

 Born in Merseyside, Kelly had been on the books at Liverpool since the age of seven and progressed through the Reds’ Academy ranks to become a key part of the side that won the reserve league title in 2008.